-Barnstable County is pleased to provide low-interest betterment loans to Cape Cod homeowners faced with the cost of replacing their septic systems.
-Cape Cod AquiFund provides financial assistance for septic system replacement, installation of advanced onsite wastewater treatment units, and sewer connections.
+Barnstable County is pleased to provide low-interest betterment loans to Cape Cod homeowners faced with the cost of repairing or replacing failed septic systems, upgrading to alternative septic system technologies, as well as connecting to municipal sewers.
+Cape Cod AquiFund provides equitable access to financial assistance to help Cape Cod homeowners meet clean water goals.

-To be eligible for 0% and 2% loans, projects must meet the following additional criteria¹:
+To be eligible for 0% and 2% betterment loans, applicants must meet the following additional criteria1:

 1 – Interest rates and eligibility criteria are subject to change without notice.